vrchat-community/creator-docs/Docs/docs/avatars/avatar-impostors.md

 2. Navigate to "Avatars", then "My Avatars", then the name and icon of the avatar you'd like to make an impostor of.

-3. Click "Generate Impostors", or, if the avatar already has an impostor that you'd like to be updated, "Regenerate Impostors".
+3. Click "Generate impostors", or, if the avatar already has an impostor that you'd like to be updated, "Regenerate impostors".

 4. Wait.